Amsterdam/signals/docs/topics/routing-rules.md

 or department being inappropriate after updates to the complaint.
 It is possible to run the routing expressions again after certain updates to the nuisance complaint.
-The Signalen installation must be configured with the feature flag ... set to True.
-With that feature flag activated Signalen will re-evaluate the routing expressions and possibly re-assign the nuisance complaint.
+The Signalen installation must be configured with the feature flag `DSL_RUN_ROUTING_EXPRESSIONS_ON_UPDATES` set to True.
+With that feature flag activated Signalen will re-evaluate the routing expressions and possibly re-assign the nuisance complaint on updates.

 Because routing expressions act on only a subset of nuisance complaint properties, only updates to those properties will cause a re-evaluation of the